 Hybrid populations are controlled when stocking them alongside the bass and bluegill which feed on their offspring.
 This way the hybrid crappie numbers are controlled since they cannot overpopulate.
 For this reason, they need to be restocked every so often.

 Hybrid Crappie Vs Natural Crappie

-As we have seen, Hybrid crappie have a black-nose trait.
+As we have seen, Hybrid crappie has a black-nose trait.
 It is actually a black stripe running down their nose.
 This black stripe, however, does not indicate that a crappie is a hybrid.
-So when you are out buying hybrid crappie just remember that just because it has a black stripe on its nose does not make it a hybrid crappie.
-It just happens that there’s a black nosed black crappie as well that has a black stripe running from the top of their dorsal fin, down their nose and over their bottom lip.
+So when you are out buying hybrid crappie just remember that just because it has a black stripe on its nose does not make it hybrid crappie.
+It just happens that there’s a black nosed black crappie as well that has a black stripe running from the top of their dorsal fin, down their nose, and over their bottom lip.

 Some say that hybrid crappie is actually bigger and grow faster than normal crappie.
 However, there is no evidence to support that claim, at least according to marine biologists and top producers of hybrid crappie.

-When both the natural and hybrid crappie are subjected under the same conditions, they grow and reproduce at the same rate.
+When both the natural and hybrid crappie are subjected to the same conditions, they grow and reproduce at the same rate.
 The only exception reported is the hybrid crappie found in Kinkaid Lake, in Southern Illinois.
 They are way bigger than the normal black and white crappie – something that most experts still find mindboggling.